-If a standard model is installed above 3,300 feet (1,006 m) or a high altitude model is installed above 5,500 feet (1,676 m) the input rating should be reduced at the rate of 4 percent for each 1,000 feet (305 m) above sea level which requires replacement of the burner orifice in accordance with National Fuel Gas Code ANSI Z223.1/NFPA 54.
-Contact your local Sears Service Center or local gas supplier for further information.
+When installed at elevations above 2,000 feet (610 meters), input rating should be reduced at the rate of 4 percent for each 1,000 feet (305 meters) above sea level which requires replacement of the burner orifice in accordance with National Fuel Gas Code ANSI Z223.1/ NFPA 54.
+Contact your local gas supplier for further information.

-Failure to replace the standard orifice with a high altitude orifice when installed at elevations above 3,300 feet (1,006 m) or above 5,500 feet (1,676 m) for high altitude model) could result in improper and inefficient operation of the appliance, producing carbon monoxide gas in excess of safe limits, which could result in serious injury or death.
-Contact your local Sears Service Center or local gas supplier for any specific changes which may be required in your area.
+Failure to replace the standard orifice with a high altitude orifice when installed could result in improper and inefficient operation of the appliance, producing carbon monoxide gas in excess of safe limits, which could result in serious injury or death.
+Contact your gas supplier for any specific changes which may be required in your area.